Colossal Order

-Colossal Order is a Finnish video game developer known for its business simulation game series Cities in Motion and for its city-builder Cities: Skylines.
+Colossal Order is a Finnish video game developer known for its business simulation game series Cities in Motion and for its city-builder series Cities: Skylines.
 The company was founded in Tampere, Finland in 2009.
-Its publisher is Paradox Interactive.
-Paradox tests, markets, sells, distributes, and owns the copyright of all games by Colossal Order.
 The CEO of Colossal Order is Mariina Hallikainen.

 History

 Colossal Order was founded in the summer of 2009 by a group of game developers of the mobile game company Universomo.
 Mariina Hallikainen was hired from outside of Universomo as the CEO of the new company.

 At first, Colossal Order had difficulties obtaining funding for its first game, the business simulation game Cities in Motion, that was already in development when the company was founded.
 Investors thought that Cities in Motion would not attract a large enough clientele.
 Instead of big investors, the first steps of the company were funded by Finnish public instruments – Centre for Economic Development, Transport and the Environment, Tekes, and DigiDemo finance of the Promotion Centre for Audiovisual Culture – as well as small private investors.

 In its early phase, the company was coached by the Yritystalli program of the Tampere University of Technology, but advice was sought directly from experienced Finnish game development companies as well, specifically Remedy Entertainment and Frozenbyte.
 Upon being founded, Colossal Order compared dozens of publishers and ended up signing a publishing agreement with Paradox Interactive after over a year's worth of negotiations.

 In October 2015, Colossal Order was awarded the Finnish Game Developer of the Year (Vuoden suomalainen pelinkehittäjä) award at the DigiExpo convention.
 The judges thanked Colossal Order for focusing: "from its inception ... on – in addition to developing games – also developing its business model".

+On 17 November 2025, Colossal Order announced that they had mutually decided to part ways with their publisher, Paradox Interactive.